Youssef-Adell/ASK-System/README.md

 # ASK System

-This is a Console Application that simulates the core functions of ASK.FM platform which enable users to send question to each others and so on.
+This is a Console application in C++ simulates basic functions of ASK.FM platform that enables users to send questions to each other etc.